-The efficiencies, convenience and benefits of virtual doctor visits, telemedicine and telehealth and have been sidelined, largely due to the practical need for reimbursement and monetization systems.
+The efficiencies, convenience, and benefits of virtual doctor visits, telemedicine and telehealth and have been sidelined, largely due to the practical need for reimbursement and monetization systems.
 In fact, the technology to enable video and remote access doctor visits is mature, and has been available for some time…but limited in its use.

 It is a complex issue, but, as the Wall Street Journal observed nearly two years ago, “telemedicine is finally living up to its potential.
-Driven by faster Internet connections, ubiquitous smartphones and changing insurance standards, more health providers are turning to electronic communications to do their jobs—and it’s upending the delivery of health care.”
+Driven by faster Internet connections, ubiquitous smartphones, and changing insurance standards, more health providers are turning to electronic communications to do their jobs—and it’s upending the delivery of health care.”

-Increasing priority of patient experience
+Increasing the priorities of the hospital patient experience

-The connection between patient satisfaction, hospital reimbursement and continued growth and development is a marketing picture that will expand significantly.
+The connection between patient satisfaction, hospital reimbursement, and continued growth and development is a marketing picture that will expand significantly.
 Some organizations have been outstanding in their success.
 But until recently, the concept of improved patient experience has been slow to gain traction with some facilities.

-Taking a lesson from major names in the industry, such as Cleveland Clinic, Mayo Clinic and others, the top leadership in many hospitals are breaking new ground in delivering a sophisticated experience to patient/customers.
+Taking a lesson from major names in the hospital industry, such as Cleveland Clinic, Mayo Clinic, and others, the top leadership in many hospitals are breaking new ground in delivering a sophisticated experience to patient/customers.
 This is due, in part to the connection of reimbursement and HCAHPS scores, as well as the influence of consumerism in healthcare.
 Today’s hospital patient is an increasingly sophisticated customer who has come to expect the same level of consumer experience as they realize daily in the retail and service world outside of healthcare.